Ask most enterprise information security managers what they're doing in terms of addressing mobile app risks and...

 - vulnerability and penetration testing -- via your own internal team or through a third-party -- of the app and its associated infrastructure and web services;

 - source code reviews via static analysis or interactive application security testing; and

 - vendor management and scrutiny for third parties associated with all aspects of the mobile app supply chain, including development, infrastructure services and cloud vendors.

-If each of these areas is not implemented and overseen with the same level of scrutiny you give to other business systems, then mobile apps will work against your security efforts and introduce tangible security risks.
+If each of these areas is not implemented and overseen with the same level of scrutiny you give to other business systems, then mobile apps will work against your security efforts and introduce tangible security risks for enterprise users.